-Naples Under the Double Eagle
+Naples Under the Double

 The great Spanish Empire founded shortly after the discovery of the New World came to an end in the year 1700 when Charles II of Spain died without an heir.
 He was a Hapsburg, but willed his throne to the grandson of the French King, Louis XIV, of the House of Bourbon.
 This potential fusion of Spain and France into a single dynasty so threatened the balance of European power that virtually all of Europe took up arms in the War of the Spanish Succession, a term so dry that it rather sounds like a description of gentleman barristers dickering over the Rule of Perpetuities.
 It was, however, as wars go, the real deal, the first widespread European conflict among modern rival nation states, true kin to the Napoleonic Wars of a century later and the aptly named World Wars of our own times.

-Naples, as a Spanish
+Naples, as a

 Spanish possession, was affected by the War of the

 Spanish Succession.
-While the war raged from 1700-1713 in
+While the war raged from 1700-1713

-northern Europe, Naples fell under the domination of
+in northern Europe, Naples fell under the domination of

 the Austrians when that state successfully moved to take

-take over Spanish territory in Italy.
-Naples,
+over Spanish territory in Italy.
+Naples, meaning all of

-by the Hapsburgs of distant
+by the Hapsburgs of distant Vienna through a succession

 Naples became a sovereign kingdom of its own.